 The Japanese announced to the Americans that if they surrendered that they would be treated with compassion.
 About 30 men gave up after hearing this.
 According to one man who escaped after surrendering, the POWs had their hands tied to the ship's rail, and the Japanese shot each POW in the back of the head.
 They then pushed the bodies overboard.

 William and the other Americans in the water saw Americans, who had been picked up by the boats, have their hands tied behind their backs.
 The Japanese shot each man in the back of the head and threw the bodies into the water.
 He hid among the wreckage to avoid being killed.

 Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
 William was one of these men.
 After reaching shore, the POWs were rescued by Filipino Guerillas.
 The Filipinos were so happy to help the Americans that word spread of their rescue.
 Wherever they were taken, celebrations were held in their honor.
 This caused concern among the Americans for their safety.

 The guerillas made arrangements for the former POWs to be evacuated by American submarines.
 William and the other POWs boarded the U.S.S.
-Narwhal.
-On October 20th, William boarded the submarine and his family was notified that he had been returned to American Military control on October 26, 1944.
+Narwhal on October 20, and his family was notified that he had been returned to American Military control on October 26, 1944.
 From the Philippines, William was taken to Brisbane, Australia.
 He was next sent to Ft.
 McDowell, Angel Island, California, arriving there on November 6, 1944.

 William later returned to Indiana.
 He married